 Participants who are age 50 or older by the end of each calendar year become eligible for additional contributions, called Catch-up Contributions.
-Catch-up Contributions are subject to a separate limit (\$1,500 for 2021).
+Catch-up Contributions are subject to a separate limit (\$1,500 for 2024).

-If you were eligible to make Catch-up contributions for 2021, you may contribute as much as \$16,500 to the Plan (\$15,000 in regular contributions plus \$1,500 in Catch-up Contributions).
+If you are eligible to make Catch-up Contributions for 2024, you may contribute as much as \$16,500 to the Plan (\$15,000 in regular contributions plus \$1,500 in Catch-up Contributions).
 The Catch-up Contribution limit will apply to your Before-Tax Contribution election automatically.
 Accordingly, there is no need for you to have a separate Catch-up Contribution election.
 You may elect to increase your current contribution rate to ensure you maximize your contribution for the year.
-The maximum Catch-up Contribution rate for eligible employees is 99% of your eligible pay up to the maximum established under the PR-Code.
+If you are eligible to make Catch-Up Contributions, your maximum deferral rate under the Plan increases to 99% (see the annual statutory limits described above).

-You can call the Plan or visit the Plan's website to enroll to increase your contribution rate and maximize your Catch-up Contributions.
-If you make Catch-up Contributions to another employer's 401(k) plan qualified in Puerto Rico and to the Plan in the same calendar year, you are responsible for ensuring that the total amount of Catch-up Contributions does not exceed the maximum Catch-up Contribution allowed by the PR-Code for that year.
+You can visit the Plan's website through My Total Compensation and Benefits at www.totalcomponline.com or call the Plan as instructed under "How to Contact the Plan" on page 2 to enroll to increase your contribution rate and maximize your Catch-Up Contributions.

+If you have made Catch-Up Contributions to another employer's 401(k) plan qualified in Puerto Rico during the current calendar year, including another plan maintained within the Company-controlled group, it is your responsibility to ensure that you do not exceed the PR-Code annual contribution limit on Catch-Up contributions once you start to make Catch-Up Contributions to the Plan.
 If you have contributed to another employer's plan, you should complete a Citi Retirement Savings Plan 402(g) Refund Request Form to notify the Plan how much you have contributed to a prior employer's plan during the current calendar year.